drshahizan/learn-github/README.md

 ## GitHub Cheat-Sheet
 A GitHub cheat sheet is a reference guide that provides a quick overview of the most commonly used commands and features in GitHub.
 It can be a handy resource for developers who are new to GitHub or who want a quick reference to the most important commands and features.Some common items that might be included in a GitHub cheat sheet include:

-1. Git commands: Many GitHub cheat sheets include a list of basic Git commands, such as git add, git commit, git push, and git pull.
+1. [**Git commands**](https://education.github.com/git-cheat-sheet-education.pdf): Many GitHub cheat sheets include a list of basic Git commands, such as git add, git commit, git push, and git pull.
 These commands are used to manage version control in GitHub repositories.

-2. GitHub commands: The cheat sheet might also include a list of basic GitHub commands, such as git clone, git fork, and git merge.
+2. [**GitHub commands**](https://training.github.com/downloads/github-git-cheat-sheet/): The cheat sheet might also include a list of basic GitHub commands, such as git clone, git fork, and git merge.
 These commands are used to collaborate on GitHub projects and manage issues and pull requests.

-3. Markdown syntax: GitHub uses a flavor of Markdown for formatting text in issues, pull requests, and README files.
+3. [**Markdown syntax**](https://www.markdownguide.org/cheat-sheet/): GitHub uses a flavor of Markdown for formatting text in issues, pull requests, and README files.
 A cheat sheet might include a list of basic Markdown syntax, such as how to create headers, links, and lists.

-4. Keyboard shortcuts: GitHub has a number of keyboard shortcuts that can help speed up your workflow.
+4. [**Keyboard shortcuts**](https://docs.github.com/en/get-started/using-github/keyboard-shortcuts): GitHub has a number of keyboard shortcuts that can help speed up your workflow.
 A cheat sheet might include a list of common shortcuts, such as how to navigate between tabs, search for code, and create new files.

 - [Function: Follow, fork and star](./fork-star.md)